turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 You can also see the complete code for this tutorial on the following branch: [feat/marketplace](https://github.com/hdriqi/NFT/tree/feat/marketplace).

-## Deploying and using the contract
+## Deploying and Using the Contract

 We can use the NEAR CLI to deploy this contract and to test that it's working.
 Run this command to deploy the contract you just built: